WZLR: Streaming

 In addition to the Eagle website, streaming via the iHeartRadio website and smartphone app was available since summer 2012.
 Subsequently, a smartphone app solely for "The Eagle" was launched the following summer.
 This app allows listeners to not only hear the station's stream, but access features such as: "Open Mic," which records up to ten seconds of a listener's voice and could be used for playback on-air, either in station promos or prior to song requests; "Alarm Clock", which automatically starts playing the station's stream at a time preset by the listener; and the opportunity to vote on songs in the station's playlist, including which songs are featured on the regular playlist.

 Cleveland Browns Football

 On November 1, 2018, station management announced that the station was the new home of the Cleveland Browns on the radio in Dayton.
 They cited feedback from team fans in the market on the absence of Browns football available on the radio.
 Sister station WHIO was the former home of the Browns, and their agreement ended at the end of the 2018 season.
 For the 2020 season, WHIO again started carrying Browns football along with WZLR.
-Both stations play the pre-game show and the game, but only WHIO plays the Postgame Show with The Eagle returning to music directly after the game ending.
-As of the 2021–2022 season the Browns are only heard on WHIO Radio and won't be returning to The Eagle at anytime soon, But they’ll only play on there if The Dayton Flyers men's basketball plays on Sunday while The Browns are playing.
+Both stations play the pre-game show and the game, but only WHIO playing the Postgame Show with The Eagle returning back to music directly after the game ending.
+As of 2021, WHIO radio became the exclusive radio affiliate of the Browns with WZLR no longer carries the team.